heiswayi/heiswayi.nrird.com/about.md

 #### Licensing

-Unless otherwise stated, all contents on this blog are licensed under [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+Unless otherwise stated, all contents on this site are licensed under [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).